 - We may periodically send promotional information about new products, special offers or other information, which we think you may find interesting using the contact details, you provided by requesting information from us.

 - We may also use your information to contact you for market research purposes occasionally, be it by e-mail, phone or mail.

 Are your personal details shared with third parties?

-If you have not advised us otherwise, when using this site you are agreeing that we may use your personal information for other purposes.
-This may include sending personal information to a third party company.
+Without your express permission, we will not share your data with any third parties – excepting when in regards to the work you have requested we carry out for you.
+This may include sending personal information to a third party company to help with the installation of your glass and aluminium design.
 However, we have taken measurable steps to ensure the same level of data protection is practised by such companies.